 How ruttl Can Help You Design Responsive Websites

-We’re building an intuitive web design tool that lets multiple team members collaborate on web projects.
+We’re building an intuitive web design tool that lets multiple team members collaborate on web projects and leave feedback on live website.
 Designers, developers, content writers, managers, as well as clients and stakeholders can work in tandem to develop sleek & beautiful designs that are optimized for both desktop & mobile devices.

-ruttl’s ‘Responsive View’ feature lets you view your website on a mobile screen and adjust screen resolutions, image sizes, and other elements to craft a perfect mobile-first version of your product.
-All with the click of a button and without any need for coding knowledge.
+ruttl’s ‘Responsive View’ feature lets you view your website on a mobile screen, and edit content on live website.
+You ca adjust screen resolutions, image sizes, and other elements to craft a perfect mobile-first version of your product.
+Oh, and did we mention that it's all with the click of a button and without any need for coding knowledge!